stat-learning/alyssa-andrichik/README.md

 # Alyssa Andrichik
-I am a junior political science major at Reed College and these are my assignments from my Statisical Learning class from fall 2019.
+I am a senior political science major testing the waters of data science.